 We are going to look into the labor factor as a key aspect of any business initiative, and its analysis as a starting point to any manager’s efforts regarding optimization of the working process.

 How to calculate labor productivity?

-If you wish to find the estimate labor productivity over a time period, you need to find the total labor and the total output.
-You can do that in terms of units produced, or sales realized, using our productivity calculator, or by hand following these formulas:
+To estimate the average labor efficicency over a time period one needs to find the total labor and the total workforce output.
+This can be done in terms of units produced or sales realized, by using our calculator or by hand following these formulas: